 A Test Readiness Review (TRR) is conducted to determine if the system under review is ready to proceed into formal testing by deciding whether the test procedures are complete and verify their compliance with test plans and descriptions.
 A TRR is normally conducted before each major test configuration item including hardware and software and provides management with the assurance that a system has undergone a thorough test process and is ready for turnover to the next test phase.
 The Flight Readiness Review (FRR) is a subset test of the TRR.

-Checklist: Test Readiness Review (TRR) Risk Assessment
+Test Readiness Review (TRR) Purpose

-The TRR assesses test objectives, test methods and procedures, scope of tests, and safety and confirms that required test resources have been properly identified and coordinated to support planned tests.
+The TRR assesses test objectives, test methods and procedures, the scope of tests, and safety and confirms that required test resources have been properly identified and coordinated to support planned tests.
 The TRR verifies the traceability of planned tests to program requirements and user needs.
 The TRR also assesses the system under review for development maturity, cost/ schedule effectiveness, and risk to determine readiness to proceed to formal testing.

 The TRR should answer the following questions:

 - What is the purpose of the planned test?

 - Does the planned test verify a requirement that is directly traceable back to a system specification or other program requirement?